 Babylon was the Washington or Moscow of its day.
 Babylon was just then becoming the world power.
 She was like the US at the end of World War I – great potential but still subdued.
 That was soon to pass.
 Isaiah reminds us that the great nations and powers cannot oppose God’s judgment on their actions. (verse 11)

-While this passage speaks temporally of the destruction of great Babylon by the Assyrian hordes, we also read of the day to come when God’s judgement will be meted out.
+While this passage tells of the destruction of great Babylon at the hands of the Medes and Persians, we can also see the day to come when God’s judgement will be meted out.

 God’s final judgement is coming.

-* Father God, thank You that in Jesus we find refuge, now and the promise of being brought into Your presence on that final day.
+Thank You that in Jesus we find refuge.
+In the now, and in the not yet – That sure and steady promise to be brought into Your presence on that final day.

 Thank You for Your word.
-Please give us opportunity to spread Your word throughout our lives, to those around us.
-Give us the words to say, the courage to say them, and the perseverance for the tribulation that comes.
+Please give us opportunity to spread Your word to those around us.